 - The Principal logs all complaints received by the college and records at which stage and how they were resolved.
 The record includes, at least: the person making the complaint, the date of the complaint, the nature of the complaint, any action taken and the outcome of the complaint. - The Board of Directors monitor the Complaints Procedure to ensure that all complaints are handled properly, taking into account any local or national decisions that affect the complaints process, and making any changes necessary to this policy.
 They also retain details of the number of complaints, registered under the formal procedure during the preceding college year. - The Board of Directors undertake a formal review of these procedures for the purpose of monitoring and of the efficiency with which the related duties have been discharged, by no later than two years from the date shown below, or earlier if significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require.

-At the end of the academic 2024 there were 4 stage one complaints.
-One complaint went to stage two where it was resolved.
+At the end of the academic 2023 there was one formal complaint of which went to panel.

-Signed: Date: November 2024
+Signed:

+Date: December 2023

-James Allder Edward Browne and Robert Marsden Principal Board of Directors
+James Allder Principal Edward Browne and Robert Marsden Board of Directors